-All New Entrant Safety Audits that are conducted by Troop S will be completed as offsite via the NEWS computer based system unless the motor carrier does not qualify for an offsite Safety Audit.
-If the motor carrier does not qualify for an offsite or, based on a tangible reason with manager approval, the New Entrant Safety Audit will be conducted onsite at the motor carrier's principle place of business (PPOB).
+All New Entrant Safety Audits that are conducted by Troop S will be completed as offsite via the NEWS computer based system unless the motor carrier does not qualify for an offsite or, based on a tangible reason with manager approval, the New Entrant Safety Audit will be conducted onsite at the motor carrier's principle place of business (PPOB).
 From time to time there may also be extenuating circumstances which exists requiring the Safety Audit to occur at another location.

 Once a New Entrant motor carrier is assigned to the Safety Investigator, they will attempt to contact the motor carrier by email or phone.
 This contact is necessary in order to establish if the motor carrier is eligible for a Safety Audit, whether onsite or offsite, or the carrier needs to have a non-Safety Audit resolution completed.
 If the carrier is unable to be reached by email or phone, the attempts are made by any available means such as email, fax, US Mail or in-person.
 If after three attempts are made and the carrier still cannot be reached, the Safety Investigator enters the 3 attempts into the MCMIS system and initiates the New Entrant revocation / out-of-service process.
-If the New Entrant motor carrier is eligible for an offsite Safety Audit, the Safety Investigator, the carrier is contacted as often as required in order to explain and complete the process.
+If the New Entrant motor carrier is contacted, the Safety Investigator sets the onsite Safety Audit appointment with the New Entrant motor carrier, if applicable.
+If the motor carrier is eligible for an offsite Safety Audit, the Safety Investigator, the carrier is contacted as often as required in order to explain and complete the process.